multitudes/42-inception/README.md

 For more info about how a docker compose file look at the [docker-compose.md](docker-compose.md) file.
 The docker-compose file is in the root directory and it is used to define and run multi-container Docker applications.
 With Compose, you use a YAML file to configure your application's services.
 Then, with a single command, you create and start all the services from your configuration.

+## The PID 1
+When using a script to start the services in the container, it is good practice to ensure that the script is the PID 1 process.
+This is because the PID 1 process is responsible for reaping zombie processes and handling signals.
+If the script is not the PID 1 process, it may not receive signals correctly and may not handle them as expected.

 ## My containers

 I have 3 containers in this project two volumes	and a network.

 Each container has its own Dockerfile and the docker-compose file is used to build the images and run the containers.